Last updated on August 21st, 2023 at 02:12 pmJump to Recipe

 Can I substitute pork for chicken?

-Can I make this Cranberry Orange Chicken in the Slow Cooker?
+Can I make Cranberry Orange Chicken in the Slow Cooker?

 Yes, you can!
 Prepare the sauce and the rub as directed in the recipe.
 Add the chicken to the slow cooker and add the sauce around it.
-Cover and cook on low for 4 hours or on high for about 2 hours.
-The internal temperature of the chicken tights or breast should be at 165 F degrees.
+Then, cover and cook on low for 4 hours or on high for about 2 hours.
+The internal temperature of the chicken tights or breast should be 165 F degrees.

 How to make Orange Zest?